 Do you enjoy writing?
-SGA invites our readers to contribute to our electronic newsletter, Cuttings, in either of two categories:
+We invite you to contribute to our website and electronic newsletter, Cuttings, in either of two categories:

 - Your personal patch, whether it be a great vegie garden, a sustainable haven for wildlife, a polystyrene box growing lettuce on a balcony.

-- A seed saver, food swap or similar group, an SGA POD, or local community garden we would love to hear about it.
+- A seed saver, food swap or similar group or local community garden.

 - A particular area of passion.

-- Something interesting or bizarre going on in the garden
+- Something interesting or bizarre going on in your garden.

 If you would like to see some examples of the sort of thing we are after, click here to see some of the reader’s stories that have already been published.